mvysny/mvysny.github.io/_posts/2024-10-2-thread-safety.md

 in code run in the queue.
 By the way the event queue technique does not apply to UI frameworks only; for example node.js runs all JavaScript code in an event queue.

+This approach actually performs very well when coupled with async/await (or the `Executor` pattern) and native threads, and is very easy to use correctly: perform all background tasks in background threads and communicate with the event queue only by returning immutable objects back.

 The reason for that is that event queue is simple to reason about and easy to understand.
 Even in a cluster of machines, it's very common to elect a leader and have the leader make all decision in an event queue.
 The reason is not just that sane programmers